Back to Bases: Mounting Air Dry Clay Horse Sculpture

 Option 1: No Base

 Many air dry clay sculptures don’t require a base if they are well balanced.
-When making my miniature set Foals Rush In, I opted out of using bases because a base can often create a sense of formality that I felt didn’t fit the sculptures’ spontaneous feel.
+When making my miniature set Foals Rush In, I opted out of using bases because a base can often create a sense of formality that I felt didn’t fit the sculptures’ spontaneous quality.

 Option 2: Rod to Base